This page was created in 2002 and last updated 2013 August 22

 Yorick Wilks (email@example.com) wrote a 1974 survey of natural language understanding systems, including a critique of SHRDLU.

-Terry Winograd (email@example.com) created SHRDLU.
-He's kindly allowed us to list here his answers to questions we emailed him in 2004:
+Terry Winograd (firstname.lastname@example.org) created SHRDLU and discusses some of its history here.
+He's kindly allowed us to list below his answers to questions we emailed him in 2004:

 How would you say SHRDLU influenced your subsequent work and/or philosophy in AI?